rstudio/plumber/_includes/intro.md

 # Introduction

-rapier allows you to create a REST API by merely decorating your existing R source code with special comments.
+plumbr allows you to create a REST API by merely decorating your existing R source code with special comments.
 Take a look at an example.

 {% highlight r %}
 # myfile.R